thibault-jouan/uh-wm/README.md

                               # their X equivalent (`return').

-rule BROWSERS do              # Move windows to the `www' view when their app layout_view_set 'www'       # class matches either /\Aarora/, /\Achromium/… etc end
+rule BROWSERS do              # Move windows to the `www' view when their app layout_view_set 'www'       # class match either /\Aarora/, /\Achromium/… etc end

 launch do                         # Execute urxvt program twice, synchronously. execute!
 VT                     # `execute!' is a variant of `execute' which execute!
-VT                     # will only return when a window is mapped. layout_client_column_set :succ  # Move last mapped window to next column. end
+VT                     # return when a window is mapped. layout_client_column_set :succ  # Move last mapped window to next column. end
 ```

   Blocks given to `key`, `rule`, `launch` are executed in a special
 context providing access to methods named "actions", which are
-described in next section.
+described in the following section.

 [run_control_doc]: http://www.rubydoc.info/gems/uh-wm/Uh/WM/RunControl